Craig-Stoneham/.github/SECURITY.md

 ## Reporting security vulnerabilities

-If you've found a security vulnerability in of my repositories, please do not create an issue on the GitHub issue tracker as it will be visible publicly.
+If you've found a security vulnerability in any repositories, please do not create an issue on the GitHub issue tracker as it will be visible publicly.

 Instead, send an email to craigstone404@yahoo.co.uk.